Grant Manual for Erasmus Traineeship Part 1

 It is possible to conduct an Erasmus traineeship after graduation, however you must apply for the traineeship grant during your final semester at Uppsala University whilst you are still a student.
 You cannot receive credits for the traineeship.
 The entire traineeship must be completed within 12 months of the date on which your final course at Uppsala University is registered as completed.
 If you are going to participate in the traineeship after graduation, a member of your department must be able to confirm the traineeship’s academic relevance.

-Additional grant for trainees with disabilities
+Additional support for trainees with disabilities for actual costs exceeding EUR 250 per month

 Language course before starting the traineeship

 Each semester, the Unit for International Mobility announces a number of travel grants worth EUR 190 (approx. SEK 2000) for students who choose to travel to/from their study destination by train.
-In the event of any competition for these grants, a randomised selection will take place.
+In the event of any competition for these grants, a first come first serve selection will take place.
 The EUR 190 can be used to either buy a single train ticket, or as a contribution to an Interrail pass.
 If you decide to Interrail to your final destination, please note that you must take out additional insurance for this period.
 Kammarkollegiet’s insurance policy is only valid for the most direct journey possible.
 You state that you intend to take the train to your study destination directly in the grant application in MoveON.

 To be eligible for an Erasmus traineeship, the following criteria must be met: